 While our main Fourth of July menu (ribs, baked beans, other foods that make America great) would remain untouched, dessert alternated.
 Most years, Grammy made classic shortcake (recipe right here), topped with blueberries, strawberries, and fluffy white whipped cream.
 On special years, she made the illustrious Strawberry Super Pie, a dessert of such magnificence, it could save the world—or at least make a table filled with dessert aficionados very, very happy.

-The love story of these festive bars begins as so many great dessert romances do: a buttery graham cracker crust.
+The love story of these festive, yummy cheesecake bars begins as so many great dessert romances do: a buttery graham cracker crust.
 While I certainly adore a good, classic flaky pie crust, the delicious simplicity of mixing melted butter and graham cracker crumbs together to form an undeniably scrumptious dessert base appeals to me immensely, particularly in late June, when I’m settling into easy-breezy summer mode.

 In keeping with this low-maintenance approach, I took a shortcut on the blueberry filling by using Lucky Leaf Premium Blueberry Pie Filling.
 It’s made without high fructose corn syrup, is rich with summer flavor, and saves time at the stove too.